aws-ia/terraform-aws-vpc/UPGRADE-GUIDE-3.0.md

 - IPAM vpcs no longer rely on the `aws_vpc_ipam_preview_next_cidr` resource.
 This is a breaking change for VPCs were built with this resource dependency, with a workaround available.
 Removing this dependency was the last major [known] sore thumb of this module.
 With this removed we can now build vpcs in the same module as IPAMs, or, more importantly, prefix lists / transit gateways in the same `apply` as the vpc.
 - transit gateway id is now passed as a root level variable.
 Previously it was passed in var.subnets.transit_gateway.transit_gateway_id.
 While this was logically a nice way to organize variable references it lead to race conditions if you were trying to create a transit gateway in the same root module as the VPC call.
+- route to transit gateway is now passed at a root level via variable `transit_gateway_routes`.
+Previously it was passed in var.subnets.<subnet-name>.route_to_transit_gateway.
+While this was logically a nice way to organize variable references it lead to race conditions if you were trying to create the prefix list in the same root module as the VPC call.

 # Required Changes to Make